oracle-livelabs/multicloud/wls-for-oke-wko/access-application/access-application.md

     ![Show Loadbalancing](images/show-load-balancing.png)

-## Task 2: Explore WebLogic Domain on Kubernetes Cluster using WebLogic Remote Console
+## Task 2: Explore WebLogic Domain on WebLogic for OKE Stack [WLS for OKE] using WebLogic Remote Console

 In this task, we explore the WebLogic Remote Console.
 We create connection to *Admin Server* in Remote Console and verify the resources in WebLogic Domain.
 This verifies the successful migration of an on-premise domain into the Oracle Kubernetes Cluster.